 Prepare to Lead Business Innovation

-The Bridge (Doctor of Business Administration with an Emphasis in Data Analytics) offers a strong foundation in preparation for your doctoral business and academic journey.
-This bridge to data analytics doctoral program is designed for visionary leaders who have an earned a master’s-level degree in a field other than business administration and now seek to transform their career by completing an online DBA program at Grand Canyon University.
+The bridge for entrance to the Doctor of Business Administration with an Emphasis in Data Analytics (Quantitative) offers a strong foundation in preparation for your doctoral business and academic journey.
+This bridge to data analytics doctoral pathway is designed for visionary leaders who have an earned a master’s-level degree in a field other than business administration and now seek to transform their career by completing an online DBA pathway at Grand Canyon University.

 Your Next Degree

-The Doctor of Business Administration with an Emphasis in Data Analytics at Grand Canyon University is designed for expert data analysts seeking to spark new industry-wide innovation.
-As the global economy evolves at record speed, you will emerge from the online DBA program in data analytics with enhanced skills in the application of big data to solving complex business problems.
+The Doctor of Business Administration with an Emphasis in Data Analytics at Grand Canyon University is designed for business professionals seeking to acquire research skills while enhancing expertise in financial management, planning and executive decision making.
+As the global economy evolves at record speed, you will emerge from this online program with enhanced skills in the management of organizational data analytics infrastructure, business processes and staffing that will give you a competitive advantage in solving complex business problems.
 Strengthen your knowledge of business intelligence, research design, data warehousing and mining, capital markets and other emerging disciplines.